Coronavirus digest: Germans face choice to get 'vaccinated or infected' | DW | 12.05.2021

 German Health Minister Jens Spahn has urged individuals to get vaccinated as soon as they can rather than risk suffering from COVID.
 Meanwhile, the death toll in India has risen above 250,000.
 Follow DW for the latest.

-The German health minister has said that despite falling daily cases of the COVID-19 in Germany there is still a need for caution.
+The German health minister has said that despite falling daily cases of the COVID-19 in Germany, caution is still needed.

 "Everyone will experience this virus," Spahn said at a press conference on Wednesday, adding that immunity would come either through vaccination or through illness.
 Both Spahn and the head of Germany's Robert Koch Institute for infectious diseases, Lothar Weiler, stressed that vaccination was the better option.